heath3conk/grailstodos/README.md

 - Open the terminal and navigate to the folder where you want to put the app.
 - Type `git clone ` and then paste the URL you just copied from GitHub.
 - Type `cd grails-to-dos` to get into the folder and then start playing.
+- #### Don't follow the 'Create your own Grails app' instructions at this point.
+Once you've cloned it, you have a working app and you can go on to [run the app](#run-your-app).

 Back to [top](#grails-todolist) or on to [run the app](#run-your-app) or [troubleshooting](#troubleshooting)

 Create your own Grails app
 --------------------------
-- Open the terminal and navigate to the folder where you want to put your new app
+- Open the terminal and navigate to the folder where you want to put your new app. ***If you've already cloned this repo, go to a different folder to create your own Grails app.
+You don't want both the ready-made one and your from-scratch app in the same folder.***
 - Think of a name for your new Grails app...then type this in the terminal, substituting your app's name (don't use dashes or spaces in the name of your app):
     ```
     curl -O start.grails.org/yourappname.zip -d profile=web